ssohoney/rackspace-how-to/content/cloud-servers/how-to-install-a-lamp-stack-on-centos-fedora-or-red-hat.md

     -   **Allow remote users?**: Select **No**.

 4. Enter the following command to restart mysqld, start httpd, and configure httpd and mysqld to start on boot.
+(If you see env variable "SERVICE_URI" not set error.
+Use /sbin/service command instead of just service)

         sudo sh -c "service mysqld restart && service httpd start && chkconfig httpd on && chkconfig mysqld on"